-- Manuscript submission for regular papers exceeds 11 IEEE double column pages (including all references and authors bios) will be returned without review.
+- Manuscript submissions for regular papers that exceed the 11 IEEE double column page limit (including all references and authors bios) will be returned without review.
 The authors should not change the template fonts size or line, paragraph, equation, figure/table, and section spacings to meet the required page limit.

 - Papers requiring significant major revisions will be rejected.
 If the author resubmits an appropriate revision within six weeks, the paper retains its original submission date.